Asylum seeker’s right to work

 If you get a negative decision, your right to work is valid until the decision on deportation or refusal of entry becomes enforceable.
 This means the date on which you can under law be removed from the country.

 The employer is responsible for verifying the right to work

 - that a foreign employee has a residence permit for an employed person, as required; or

 - that he or she does not need a residence permit.

 From time to time, the employer must also check if an asylum seeker’s right to work is still valid.

 When an employer wishes to hire an asylum seeker, the employer should begin by asking the asylum seeker if he or she has the right to work.
-The asylum seeker’s right to work has definitely begun when at least six months have passed since he or she applied for asylum, unless he or she has already received a lawful decision on the application.

-If an asylum seeker has only been in the country for a short time, the employer should verify his or her right to work by contacting the Finnish Immigration Service.
 If an employer wants to hire an asylum seeker residing in Finland, the employer can call us to check if the asylum seeker has the right to work in gainful employment.
 You can find the service number for employers on the page Telephone service.

 When an employer asks us about an employee’s right to work, this is registered in the Register of Aliens.
 In other words, it is possible to see that the employer in question has checked if an asylum seeker has the right to work, for example if the employer is suspected of not fulfilling this duty.